Lexington Winter Invitational

 - If you have a collection of 2 or 3 Ks that you read against every opponent, I don't think that aligns with the intention of the format, but I can certainly be convinced that fidelity to that intent is overrated.
 That said, you should make an extra effort to engage with your opponents and show how your criticism creates clash rather than sidesteps clash.

 - Extemp - Source diversity matters.
 I will look ev up online if it sounds sketchy.
-You don't have to give a definite answer to every question, but if you don't, your speech should still contain elements of nuance and advocacy beyond "...well, yes and no" and should show me why all the simple answers would have been wrong.
+I do care that you give a direct answer to the actual question you drew, but not every question is written in a way that deserves a definite yes or no answer: if you don't, your speech should still contain elements of nuance and advocacy beyond "...well, yes and no" and should show me why all the simple answers would have been wrong.